 Dentists in NW Calgary regularly recommend that people replace missing teeth with advanced titanium dental implants.
-Implants provide the most permanent and stable replacement for missing teeth that not only return teeth to your smile, but roots to the interior of your jaw.
-Replacement teeth held in place by an implant restore all dental function that your original teeth performed for you.
-Those replacement roots — in the form of titanium posts — not only hold your replacement teeth in position stably but bind to your jaw tissue as if they were themselves natural tissue.
+Implants provide the most permanent and stable replacement for missing teeth that return teeth to your smile and roots to the interior of your jaw.
+Replacement teeth held in place by an implant restore all dental functions that your original teeth performed for you.
+Those replacement roots — in the form of titanium posts — not only hold your replacement teeth in position stably but also bind to your jaw tissue as if they were natural tissue.
 Even better than that, the replacement roots stimulate the ongoing health and growth of strong natural bone tissue to support the structure and shape of your face.

-If your dentist has recommended implants as an option for restoring your missing teeth and dental function, use this outline of the implant surgery procedure to guide your discussions with your dentist about what to expect.
+If your dentist has recommended implants to restore your missing teeth and dental function, use this outline of the implant surgery procedure to guide your discussions with your dentist about what to expect.

 The dental implant surgery procedure

 The process of obtaining dental implants in NW Calgary includes three stages.
 During the preparation stage of the process, your dentist in NW Calgary will examine the health and conditions of your gums, teeth and jaws.
-Your dentist will thoroughly review your medical history thoroughly and take dental images to determine whether implants are appropriate.
+Your dentist will thoroughly review your medical history and take dental images to determine whether implants are appropriate.

-During the implantation stage of the implant process, a dentist near you will apply a local anesthetic or appropriate form of sedation.
-A hole will be made in your jaw bone, and a titanium implant placed in that hole.
-Stitches will then be used to put and hold your gums in place while the post fuses to your jaw bone tissue over the course of three to six months.
+A dentist near you will apply a local anesthetic or appropriate sedation during implantation.
+A hole will be made in your jawbone, and a titanium implant will be placed.
+Stitches will then be used to put and hold your gums in place while the post fuses to your jaw bone tissue over three to six months.

-After the healing process is complete, a dentist near you will complete the attachment phase of the procedure.
-A small piece called an abutment will be connected to your titanium post, and an artificial crown attached to that abutment to complete the implant procedure.
+After the healing process, a dentist near you will complete the attachment phase of the procedure.
+A small piece called an abutment will be connected to your titanium post, and an artificial crown will be attached to that abutment to complete the implant procedure.

 What will you experience during the implant procedure?

-The implant surgery procedure is a relatively invasive one considering that it involves an incision into your gums, drilling into your jaw bone and placing the implant itself.
+The implant surgery procedure is relatively invasive, involving an incision into your gums, drilling into your jaw bone and placing the implant.
 That process can be uncomfortable.
-The process of providing dental implants near you is always performed under local anesthesia or even sedation depending on your particular needs and conditions.
+Providing dental implants near you is always performed under local anesthesia or even sedation depending on your particular needs and conditions.

-Following your surgery and during your 10 to 14-day recovery period, you may experience swollen gums, swelling in your face, bruises on your skin and gums, pain at the site of the implants and minor bleeding.
-Your dentist in NW Calgary will provide you with detailed aftercare instructions to ensure you recover completely without experiencing any complications.
+Following your surgery and during your 10 to 14-day recovery period, you may experience swollen gums, facial swelling, bruises on your skin and gums, pain at the site of the implants and minor bleeding.
+Our dentist in NW Calgary will provide detailed aftercare instructions to ensure you recover completely without experiencing any complications.
 Those instructions will likely include advice to restrict yourself to soft foods during your recovery period.